cscart/docs/en/user_guide/shipping_and_taxes/locations/index.rst

 .. hint::

     **Default location (all countries)** applies to the customers who don't belong to any existing locations in your store.
 Create a shipping method called *Discuss with manager* and make it free for the default location.
-That way any customer will be able to place an order, unless that customer belongs to a non-default location without shipping methods.
+That way any customer will be able to place an order, unless that customer belongs to a non-default location without any shipping rates.

 .. image:: img/locations.png
     :align: center